 - Reducing the cost of pretrial detention by reducing the length of time that defendants are jailed while they await resolution of their cases.
-A recent Committee study of six North Carolina counties found that, depending on the charge, the average length of pretrial detention on the study date ranged from 35 to 193 days and the cost of detention ranged from \$40 to \$60 per day.4 As stated above, to measure cost savings in North Carolina, the court must know and be able to report the number and age of pending cases with detained defendants.
+A recent Committee study of six North Carolina counties found that, depending on the charge, the average length of pretrial detention on the study date ranged from 35 to 193 days and the cost of detention ranged from \$40 to \$60 per day.
+As stated above, to measure cost savings in North Carolina, the court must know and be able to report the number and age of pending cases with detained defendants.
 An effective case management system using differentiated case tracking can establish reduced time standards for cases involving detainees and can expedite scheduling of their cases. - Reducing the cost of pretrial detention by reducing the time that Superior Court defendants are incarcerated while they await their first hearing in Superior Court.
 Detainees can now wait in jail until the DA calendars an administrative setting or first trial date. - Reducing the cost and security risks of transporting detainees to court for unproductive hearings. - Reducing the number of court settings per case, thereby reducing the taxpayer dollars spent on judges, prosecutors, law enforcement officers, public defenders, and court reporters and court personnel who must appear in court for unproductive hearings.
 As stated above, an effective case management system will result in fewer case settings per case and fewer continuances.
-Reducing the number of court setting will also reduce the cost to victims, witnesses and families of defendants who travel to court and may need to take time from their work and families. - Providing more efficient coordination of individuals and tasks associated with complicated cases by utilizing early screening to allocate sufficient time and resources to resolve them.
+Reducing the number of court setting will also reduce the cost to victims, witnesses and families of defendants who travel to court and may need to take time from their work and families.